SebastianGo7/linux-sys-monitor-and-log-project/README.md

 (personalized_cronjob_creator_v1, main_v5, cronrocks_v0)

 9) Anomaly Detection of Logs
-Develop a scripts for anomaly detection
-Develop further options for script change_system_values to create anomalies Update Files if relevant changes
+Develop a scripts for anomaly detection (logs_anomalies_detector v1) Develop further options for script change_system_values (v3) to create anomalies Update Files if relevant changes (personalized_cronjob_creator v2) Upload Libre Office Calc docs used for planning (SystemMetrics_v3, Logging_And_Anomalies_v1)

+10) User interface unifications
+Create option to detect desired anomalies and display them running the main script Documentation of some relevant outputs as well as explaination Update Files if relevant changes

-10) Packaging and further development
+11) Packaging and further development
 Package the system monitor to share with users
 Improve the main script to upgrade the dashboard functionality Update Files if relevant changes